kashi618/Atlas-of-Thoughts/Notes/2) Area/Elden Ring Quest Guide.md

 - Enter Murkwater Cave near where you fought Nerijus.
 In the last room, open the chest and fight **Patches** until he surrenders.
 Then, stop and exhaust his dialogue.
 Reload the area and exhaust his dialogue.
 Then open the other chest nearby, which will transport you to Mistwood.
 Head North to the Third Church of Marika.
 Fast travel back to Murkwater Cave and talk to **Patches** again.
 Attack **Patches** until he starts fighting back.
 Avoid him until he gives you a gesture, then use that gesture.
 Then, reload the area and speak to Patches again.
 - After you hear howling in the Mistwood, return to the Church of Elleh and speak to **Merchant Kale**.
 Then, go back to where you heard the howling, and use the gesture.
 Find **Blaidd** in the Mistwood Ruins nearby (avoid waking up the giant bear).
 Then, speak to **Kale** again
 - On a ruin near the Mistwood Outskirts, find **Kenneth Haight.** He will ask you to clear Fort Haight, in the South East.
 Once you’ve cleared Fort Haight, return and talk to him.
 Then, go back to Fort Haight and talk to him there.
-- Summon **Blaidd** to help you defeat the Forlorn Hound Evergael in Southern Liurnia.
+- Summon **Blaidd** to help you defeat the Forlorn Hound Evergael in Southern Limgrave.
 Then speak to him outside of the Evergael.

 ## Weeping Peninsula
 - Meet **Irina** past the Bridge of Sacrifice on the way to the Weeping Peninsula and accept a letter